mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 <Description>Google Search</Description>
 ```

 If a locale is missing from `list.json`, or doesn’t provide any of these values, the `default` key is used as a fallback.
 Since `Google` is the default for most locales, this system allows to avoid defining the same `searchDefault` for each locale.
+The same is valid for `searchOrder`, using `Google` and `Bing` as first two searchplugins for most locales.

 The basic structure for each locale is fairly simple.
 Assuming the locale code is `ur`, it will have a `default` key, with `visibleDefaultEngines`.